drew-pi/APCS/90_deque/README.md

 4. then add other methods inherited from the collection interface such as isEmpty() and size()

+At the end decided not to implement size(), but created an isEmpty() method because just extended our old Queue interface.

+Also renamed enqueueFront() and dequeueEnd() to just enqueue() and dequeue() because already defined in our old Queue interface

 Will use a LinkedList to hold the deque